 - What is the life insurance underwriting process for approval with diabetes?

-- What are the best life insurance companies for diabetics?
+- Who the best life insurance companies for diabetics?

 Life Insurance with Diabetes Type 2

 Diabetes is characterized by sugar in the blood.
 What is occurring is the body cannot use the insulin that is created properly resulting in type 2 diabetes.
 Or the pancreas does not make insulin or does not make enough insulin resulting in type 1 diabetes (see our companion article on qualifying for life insurance with type 1 diabetes).

 These are very rudimentary definitions but the main problem with diabetes is too much sugar in the bloodstream.
 Over time, problems arise affecting other body functions, resulting in damage to the kidneys, amputations, and vision loss.
 Also, left untreated, high blood glucose levels damage nerves and blood vessels, leading to complications such as heart disease and stroke, the leading causes of death among people with diabetes.

 Diabetes affects many Americans.
 In fact, over 27 million people in the U.S. have type 2 diabetes.
 Due to the increase in of diabetes, U.S. life insurance companies have made huge changes over the last few years.

 The quick answer is, YES.

 Ultimately, getting life insurance with diabetes will depend on the type of diabetes and the severity of the disease, how well it is being controlled and for how long it has been controlled.

 The main things that a life insurance underwriter will inquire into are:

 - What is a typical fasting blood sugar level?